sendynl/opensearch-query-builder/README.md

 ## Adding sorts

 The `Builder` (and some aggregations) has a `addSort()` method that takes a `Sort` instance to sort the results.
-You can read more about how sorting works in [the ElasticSearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/sort-search-results.html).
+You can read more about how sorting works in [the OpenSearch docs](https://docs.opensearch.org/docs/latest/search-plugins/searching-data/sort/).

 ```php
 use Sendy\OpenSearchQueryBuilder\Sorts\Sort;